Orca Place residents learn new skills

 Initially, many community members were opposed to the supportive housing building when it opened in 2019.
 Carol said Handmade for Hope has helped change minds.

 “When we first moved in, there was a lot of opposition.
 People would yell things out the window as they drove by.
 And then there was a change.
-We started a clean-up program in the neighborhood, and we started Handmade for Hope,” Carol said.
+We started a clean-up program in the neighbourhood, and we started Handmade for Hope,” Carol said.

 “People's reactions are now very positive because they've seen that the crime rate hasn't gone up, the place is clean, and police aren’t here all the time.
 It’s a positive place.
 Handmade for Hope has really, really helped because it’s allowed us to connect with the community.”